Pitstone

 Pitstone (formerly Pightelsthorn, with possible variation Pychelesthorn in 1399) is a village and civil parish in east Buckinghamshire, England.
-It is at the foot of the central range of the Chiltern Hills, centred 6 mi east of Aylesbury and 5 mi south of Leighton Buzzard.
+It is at the foot of the central range of the Chiltern Hills, centred 6 mi east of Aylesbury and 5 miles (8 km) south of Leighton Buzzard.
 It directly adjoins the village of Ivinghoe, and the two villages share some facilities.

+Being close to the Hertfordshire border Pitstone shares many amenities such as doctors, dentists etc with the close by market town of Tring.

 History

 The village name is Anglo-Saxon in origin, and means 'Picel's thorn tree'.
 It was recorded in the Domesday Book of 1086 as Pincelestorne.

 Pitstone was given to the abbey at Ashridge by the Earl of Cornwall in 1283.
 In 1290 King Edward I spent Christmas in Pitstone at the estate that had been given to the abbey, and stayed for five weeks, during which time he held parliament in Ashridge.
 His stay caused great inconvenience to the local inhabitants of the village who were legally obliged to keep the king and his court.

 It was described in a Victorian gazetteer by John Marius Wilson as "7 miles in length and 1 in breadth.
 Post-town, Tring.
 Acres, 2,836 [2836 acres] Real property, £3,692.
 Pop., 581.
 Houses, 109.
 The property is divided among a few.".
 Its area dropped between 1851 and 1891 from the said number acres to 1,644.
 The number of houses rose most steeply in the 1950s, from 169 to 252.